 26/5/1906 - 1/1/1981

-In 1934 he finished 2nd at Indy, and in 1936 he finished 4th at Indy but won the AAA National Championship.
+In 1934 he finished 2nd at Indy, just 27 seconds behind 'Wild Bill' Cummings.
+And, in 1936, he finished 4th at Indy but won the AAA National Championship.
 At Indy in 1939 he came in 5th, and finished 3rd in 1940.
 Rose's formula for success included careful planning and the best equipment.
 Rose liked to qualify on the first day and then return just to watch his opposition.

 Rose in the No3 Elgin Piston Pin Special in 1941

 Mauri won the Indy 500 for the first time in 1941.
 He was obliged to retire his No.3 supercharged Maserati Elgin Piston Pin Special at mid-distance, but the team owner, Lou Moore, allowed him to take over the Wetteroth Offenhauser mount of slower team mate Floyd Davis, after he threatened to drive relief for another team.
 He took over the No.16 Noc-Out Hose Clamp Offy in 14th place and by 300 Mile mark he was up to 4th.
 He took the lead after 425 miles and held it to the finish.
 However, this victory is sometimes credited to Davis alone, who not only didn’t lead a lap of the race, but never lead a single lap at Indianapolis in his entire career!

 His race in 1946 ended when the steering failed on the No.8 Blue Crown Spark Plug Special, crashing in turn three.

 The Blue Crown Spark Plug Special, crashing in turn three in 1946